 Selling and distribution expenses primarily comprised of freight and transportation costs, employee benefits of sales and sales support personnel, and customer sample costs.
-The Group's selling and distribution expenses amounted to HK\$39.7 million for the year ended 30 June 2020, against HK\$35.7 million for the year ended 30 June 2019.
-The increase in selling and distribution expenses was caused by the additional air shipment costs incurred during the pandemic in order to cope with the supply chain disruption and meeting customer demand.
+The Group's selling and distribution expenses amounted to HK\$60.1 million for the year ended 30 June 2021, against HK\$39.7 million for the year ended 30 June 2020.
+The significant increase in selling & distribution expenses was mainly driven by the freight costs as a result of persistent and severe disruptions caused by COVID-19.